CelestialArcadia/coding-handbook/README.md

 ---

-*This guide is a living document.
-Last updated: [Date] | Version: 1.0*

-*For questions or suggestions, create an issue or reach out to the development team.*
+*For questions or suggestions, create an issue or reach out to me.*